Speaker Johnson unveils bill to fund the government through September 30

 By Sarah Ferris, CNN

-(CNN) — House Speaker Mike Johnson formally unveiled plans on Saturday for a government funding stopgap through September 30 — a measure intended to stave off a potential March 14 shutdown and buy time for President Donald Trump and GOP leaders to steer key pieces of his agenda through Congress this summer.
+(CNN) — House Speaker Mike Johnson formally unveiled plans on Saturday for a government funding stopgap through September 30 — a measure intended to stave off a potential March 14 shutdown and buy time for Donald Trump and GOP leaders to steer key pieces of the president’s agenda through Congress this summer.

+But Democrats’ top spending leaders quickly slammed the door on supporting the measure, raising the specter of a high-stakes clash next week.

-The president himself has been highly supportive of the measure, which includes some cuts to domestic spending programs that Democrats will likely oppose.
+The president himself on Saturday endorsed the measure, which includes some cuts to domestic spending programs that Democrats will likely oppose.
 GOP leadership aides said Saturday that it would increase defense spending by about $6 billion while domestic spending would drop by about $13 billion.

-And while GOP leadership aides stressed that the plan includes no partisan policy add-ons, it does include certain White House funding requests, like some new money intended to help carry out additional deportations by Immigration and Customs Enforcement.
+And while GOP leadership aides stressed that the plan includes no partisan policy add-ons, it does include certain White House funding requests, such as some new money intended to help carry out additional deportations by Immigration and Customs Enforcement.

-But in an ominous sign for Congress’s ability to stave off a shutdown next week, Senate Democrats’ top spending negotiator quickly panned the GOP’s plan.
+But in an ominous sign for Congress’ ability to stave off a shutdown next week, Senate Democrats’ top spending negotiator quickly panned the GOP’s plan.

-“Speaker Johnson has rolled out a slush fund continuing resolution that would give Donald Trump and Elon Musk more power over federal spending—and more power to pick winners and losers, which threatens families in blue and red states alike,” Sen. Patty Murray, a Democrat from Washington, said in a statement Saturday.
+“Speaker Johnson has rolled out a slush fund continuing resolution that would give Donald Trump and Elon Musk more power over federal spending — and more power to pick winners and losers, which threatens families in blue and red states alike,” Sen. Patty Murray, a Democrat from Washington, said in a statement Saturday.
+Murray’s counterpart in the House, Rep. Rosa DeLauro of Connecticut, was even more blunt, writing in a statement: “I strongly oppose this” bill.

-“If Republicans decide to take this approach, as Speaker Johnson indicated, it’s his expectation that Republicans are going it alone,” Jeffries told reporters Friday, ahead of the bill release.

-Asked afterward if he believed Johnson could pull off the government funding vote next week, Jeffries was blunt: “No.”
+But it remains unclear how strongly Democrats — whose voters back home are furious over Trump’s cuts to federal programs — are willing to turn next week’s funding deadline into a showdown with the president, if it risks a government shutdown that could hurt even more federal workers.

+“It’s going to be a tough choice now for Democrats to decide if they want to be the ones to shut down the government,” a House GOP leadership aide, speaking on the condition of anonymity to discuss internal deliberations, told reporters Saturday.
+“It is quite literally as clean a CR as you can draft.”

-If the short-term funding measure passes the House this week as Johnson expects, it will put immense pressure on Senate Democrats to go along with the same plan.
+If the short-term funding measure passes the House next week as Johnson expects, it will put immense pressure on Senate Democrats to go along with the same plan.

 Senate Minority Leader Chuck Schumer and his leadership team have, too, said they want negotiations to continue instead of pursuing a long-term stopgap.
 But it’s not clear how forcefully Schumer and his team will push their Senate Democrats to oppose the bill if it makes it to the Senate.

-“No, I will not support that,” Sen. Patty Murray, the Senate Democrats’ top spending negotiator, told CNN last week when asked about the House GOP bill.
-Asked if enough Democrats would support the bill to allow it to pass the Senate, she answered: “I am not going to speculate.”
+Asked last week whether enough Democrats would support the bill to allow it to pass the Senate, Murray told CNN: “I am not going to speculate.”

+Before its release, House Minority Leader Hakeem Jeffries strongly opposed the plan — preferring a long-term negotiated deal — and said Johnson and his GOP will need to pass it on their own.
+But a small number of House Democrats have privately discussed in recent days whether they should support the bill.

-Republicans acknowledged that the stopgap would give the White House more authority to spend as it chooses — a flexibility that GOP leadership aides described as necessary when Congress’s spending is put on autopilot for another seven months.
+Republicans acknowledged the stopgap would give the White House more authority to spend as it chooses — a flexibility that GOP leadership aides described as necessary when Congress’ spending is put on autopilot for another seven months.

-“I believe we’ll pass it along party lines, but I think every Democrat should vote for the CR,” Johnson told reporters on Friday.
-“A clean CR with a few minor anomalies is not something they should vote against.”
+“The House and Senate have put together, under the circumstances, a very good funding Bill (“CR”)!
+All Republicans should vote (Please!)
+YES next week,” Trump said in a post to social media on Saturday, in a direct push for his party to back the bill.

+“Great things are coming for America, and I am asking you all to give us a few months to get us through to September so we can continue to put the Country’s ‘financial house’ in order,” he wrote.

 The-CNN-Wire